PriyankaA1807/E2-backend/api-docs/simulation-api.md

 Estimated Arrival
 ```

-The result is stored in Delivery fields such as:
+The result is stored in:

 ```text
 eta_minutes